sky-uk/kfp-operator/docs-gen/content/versions/v0.6.0/examples/pipeline_dependencies.md

 In this example, we break up the penguin example pipeline into two pipelines:
 - The *Penguin Examples Pipeline* has a single pipeline step that imports the CSV example and outputs it as an artifact
-- The *Penguin Training Pipeline* references the previously produces example and trains the model
+- The *Penguin Training Pipeline* references the previously produced example and trains the model

 ![ensembling.svg]({{< param "subpath" >}}/versions/v0.6.0/images/ensembling.svg)